mikkokemppainen/Jupyter_notebooks/README.md

 # Jupyter notebooks

 This repository contains some jupyter notebooks from my data science projects.
+The LaTeX rendering is nicer if you download and view the notebooks locally.

 * `Edward_notebook_public.ipynb` discusses Bayesian neural networks and is related to a [blog post](https://qvik.com/news/data-science-bayesian-neural-networks-edward/).